From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation: Axiomatization of QA pooling

-We defer the proof of Theorem~\ref{thm:representation_n2} to Appendix~\ref{appx:axiomatization}, though we briefly summarize it here.
-We first show that the axioms in Definition~\ref{def:wop_n2} hold for any QA pooling operator.
-Weight additivity, commutativity, and idempotence are trivial; associativity is a matter of simple algebra.
-Continuity and monotonicity both follow from the fact that $g$ is continuous and strictly increasing, as is $g^{-1}$.
+\begin{proof}[Proof of Theorem~\ref{thm:representation_n2}] We first prove that any QA pooling operator $\oplus_g$ satisfies the axioms in Definition~\ref{def:wop_n2}.
+Weight additivity, commutativity, and idempotence are trivial.
+Associativity is also clear: given $\Pi_1 = (p_1, w_1)$ and likewise $\Pi_2, \Pi_3$, we have